Skip to content

 Die grinders and angle grinders are the two most regularly used grinders.
 They have a lot of resemblances, but they also have some differences.
 To help you understand the differences between Die and Angle grinders, we've written this article.
 Let’s start with the basics.

-What Is A Die Grinder?
+What is a Die Grinder?

 Die grinders are compact, portable power tools with a revolving spindle and a collet that contains a cutting bit.
 This tool has a grinding bit in the front that revolves at incredibly high speeds.
 Die grinders are extremely versatile as they can be used with a variety of attachments.
 Die grinders are generally smaller than angle grinders and are best suited for smaller workpieces.

-What Is An Angle Grinder?
+What is an Angle Grinder?

 Angle grinders, also known as side grinders or disc grinders, are handheld power tools majorly used for grinding, sanding, polishing, and cutting.
 Angle grinders have a rotating disc in the front that spins horizontally.
 These rotating discs are called attachments.